Winterfest: Beloit, Wisconsin

 Similar to Lowell, Massachusetts', Winterfest, the Beloit festival ranges in location from the Eclipse Center to Riverside Park and downtown.
 Events include an indoor playland, ice skating on the lagoon, ice sculpting and toboggan races.
 All events take place in the city of Beloit.

 Wausau, Wisconsin

 The annual Winter Fest in Wausau, Wisconsin, is a festival that was founded in 2012 by Wausau Events, Inc. Activities for all ages are offered at sites throughout downtown Wausau and typically include horse-drawn wagon rides, art projects, cookie decorating, a snow sculptures, ice skating, and more.

 Gatlinburg, Tennessee

 A festival in Gatlinburg, Tennessee, this Winterfest takes place from Friday, February 18 - Sunday, February 20.
-Unlike the other Winterfests, this one is mainly based around Christian fundamentals, as several churches come to the city and have three 2 1/2 – 3 hour worship sessions on Friday night, Saturday afternoon, and Sunday morning.
+Unlike the other Winterfests, this one is a youth gathering for teenagers from Churches of Christ.
+It includes three 2 1/2 – 3 hour worship sessions on Friday night, Saturday afternoon, and Sunday morning.
 Usually, entertainment such as magicians or comedians will be brought in; besides the gatherings, visitors have periods of time for relaxation and recreation when they may go to places such as restaurants, arcades, and other fun activities.
+This gathering has birthed additional regional "Winterfests" in Texas and Arizona.